-We use PRP or platelet-rich plasma injections to treat musculoskeletal conditions such as arthritis and tendonitis.
-As PRP comes from your blood, we can optimise the action of platelet-rich plasma by following a few simple steps before the procedure.
+We use PRP (platelet-rich plasma) injections to treat musculoskeletal conditions such as arthritis and tendonitis.
+As PRP is derived from your blood, we can optimise its efficacy by following a few simple steps before the procedure.
 Likewise, your post-injection activities could also help recovery.
 PRP recovery time: what could we do to ensure platelet-rich plasma works better?

-PRP is a blood sample with a higher concentration of platelets.
+PRP is a blood sample with a higher platelet concentration.
 We obtain PRP from whole blood from your arm.
-Blood is centrifuged so the heavier white and red cells move to the bottom.
-The top part of the sample contains plasma with a higher concentration of platelets.
-These platelet cells have a high concentration of growth factors and anti-inflammatory substances that help reduce pain and improve function in tendon and joint pathology.
+Blood is centrifuged so that the heavier white and red blood cells sediment to the bottom.
+The upper portion of the sample contains plasma with a higher platelet concentration.
+These platelet cells contain high concentrations of growth factors and anti-inflammatory substances that help reduce pain and improve function in tendon and joint pathology.

 PRP injections are an in-office procedure that takes about 45 minutes to complete.
-Generally, we use ultrasound to guide these injections into a joint or tendon.
+Generally, ultrasound is used to guide these injections into a joint or tendon.

-We have evidence for PRP injections for select musculoskeletal conditions but not all joint or tendon pathology.
+We have evidence supporting PRP injections for select musculoskeletal conditions, but not for all joint or tendon pathology.

-The science of PRP is rapidly changing, so I will keep the evidence up-to-date.
+The science of PRP is evolving rapidly, so I will keep the evidence up to date.
 Nevertheless, PRP seems effective for the following musculoskeletal conditions:

-• Knee arthritis: We have 23 RCT trials showing PRP is better than placebo or other injections, such as cortisone or hyaluronic acid.
-However, we have yet to determine the optimal PPR concentration or how many injections you need for the best effect.
+- Knee arthritis: We have 23 RCT trials showing PRP is better than placebo or other injections, such as cortisone or hyaluronic acid.
+However, we have yet to determine the optimal PPR concentration or the number of injections required for optimal efficacy.

-• Hip arthritis: A recently published review found that PRP was more effective than cortisone and other injectables at reducing pain and improving function.
-In this study, one injection proved more effective than multiple.
+- Hip arthritis: A recent review found that PRP was more effective than cortisone and other injectables in reducing pain and improving function.
+In this study, a single injection proved more effective than multiple injections.

-• Plantar fasciitis: Nine RCTs show that PRP is better than cortisone for heel spurs or plantar fasciitis.
-PRP might benefit plantar fasciitis that has failed other treatments, such as physiotherapy, insoles, and shockwave therapy.
+- Plantar fasciitis: Nine RCTs show that PRP is better than cortisone for heel spurs or plantar fasciitis.
+PRP may benefit patients with plantar fasciitis who have failed other treatments, such as physiotherapy, insoles, and shockwave therapy.
 Moreover, we think PRP is a better and less harmful choice than cortisone.

-• Rotator cuff tendonitis.
-A few studies have shown that PRP has a better effect than cortisone for rotator cuff tendonitis at 6-12 months.
+- Rotator cuff tendonitis.
+A few studies have shown that PRP is more effective than corticosteroids for rotator cuff tendonitis at 6-12 months.

-• Achilles tendon partial tears.
-While there is little evidence for PRP effectiveness in Achilles tendonitis, we use PRP injections for partial or interstitial tears.
+- Achilles tendon partial tears.
+Although evidence of PRP effectiveness in Achilles tendonitis is limited, we use PRP injections for partial or interstitial tears.

 PRP has shown no benefit for joint arthritis in the thumb, fingers, shoulder or ankle.
-Moreover, no use for PRP has been demonstrated for ankle, foot and patellar tendonitis.
+Moreover, no benefit of PRP has been demonstrated for ankle, foot, and patellar tendonitis.

 Risks of PRP injections

-The risks of PRP are low because we use your blood to obtain the plasma, and we don’t add anything to the plasma.
+The risks of PRP are low because we use your blood to obtain the plasma and don’t add anything to it.

 Common side effects include:

-• Soreness or pain after the injections.
+- Soreness or pain after the injections.
 Generally, post-injection pain lasts for a few days.
-Often, tendon injections are more sore than joint injections.
+Tendon injections are often more painful than joint injections.

-• Tendon rupture.
+- Tendon rupture.
 Injecting into a tendon can increase the risk of tendon rupture.
 However, unlike cortisone, which weakens tendons, PRP does not negatively affect tendon structure.
-Nonetheless, tendon injections are unpredictable, so tendon rupture is always possible.
+Nonetheless, tendon injections are unpredictable; tendon rupture remains possible.

 PRP injection recovery time: what should you do before and after PRP